Frequently Asked Questions

 Is your online order process safe?

-Seating assignments for new subscribers are made on a date-received basis after renewing subscriber orders have been processed.
 Renewing subscribers are given priority for seating changes based on prior subscription and contribution history.
-All subscribers receive an order confirmation in the mail.
+Seating assignments for new subscribers are made on a date-received basis after renewal orders have been processed.
+All subscribers will receive an order confirmation in the mail in June.

 When will I receive my tickets?

-Your tickets and other important subscriber information will be mailed to you at least two weeks before your first concert.
-If there is not enough time to mail your tickets before the start of the series, your tickets will be at the Customer Service Table in the Lobby of the Arlene Schnitzer Concert Hall one hour prior to your first concert.
+Subscription Orders: If you renew or purchase your subscription by July, you will receive your season tickets and other important information about your subscription by mail mid-August.
+After this point, season tickets will be mailed to you at least two weeks before your first concert.
+If there is not enough time to mail your tickets before the start of the series, your tickets will be held at will call at the Arlene Schnitzer Concert Hall starting two hours before your first concert begins.

 I live out of state (Oregon and Washington).
 How will I receive my tickets?

 To protect our patrons from third party ticket brokers and scalpers, the Oregon Symphony not mail tickets to purchasers outside Oregon and Washington.
 Any tickets purchased by patrons outside Oregon and Washington will be held for pickup at will call at the Arlene Schnitzer Concert Hall, starting 2 hours before the concert.
 The purchaser must present a valid photo ID and the credit card used to purchase the tickets.

 What provisions are made for patrons with disabilities?